Log in

 Top Review 11

-I like mint, unfortunately I can hardly find any at the moment, since Green Water is no longer available.
-That's why I was pleased to announce the new Atkinson Mint & Tonic.
-I like the beautiful glass bottle with the heavy, silvery cap, like all bottles of the Contemporary Collection.
-The first scent impression brings the expected summer freshness, with mint and citrus, to the nose.
-Mint yes, not sweet, not floral, no tonic, very subtle and light, this first chord changes into a woody spiciness (unfortunately without the described ginger), which slowly fades into a somehow metallic musky base
+I like mint, but unfortunately, I can hardly find any at the moment, especially since Green Water is no longer available.
+That’s why I was excited about the announcement of the new Atkinson Mint & Tonic.
+I like the beautiful glass bottle with the heavy, silver cap, just like all the bottles in the Contemporary Collection.
+The first impression of the scent brings the expected summery freshness, with mint and citrus, to the nose.
+Mint yes, not sweet, not floral, no tonic, very subtle and light, this first accord transitions into a woody spiciness (unfortunately without the described ginger), which slowly fades into a somehow metallic musk base.

 4 Comments